 Harry off to Germany

-2005 - Harry Kewell played in Australia’s 1-0 defeat of Uruguay in Sydney, the second leg of their World Cup play-off.
+2005 - Harry Kewell played in Australia’s 1-0 defeat of Uruguay in Sydney, the second leg of their World Cup Play-off.
 With the scores level on aggregate, the Aussies won through 4-2 on penalties, with Kewell converting his spot-kick.
 Ex-reds Milan Baroš and Vladimír Šmicer were also smiling as the Czech Republic beat Norway 1-0 in Prague to qualify 2-0 on aggregate.
 John Arne Riise won his fiftieth cap for the losing side.
-Xabi Alonso, Fernando Morientes and future reds Philipp Degen, Martin Škrtel and Fernando Torres also played in play-offs that day, while Jerzy Dudek and future red Sotirios Kyrgiakos were in friendly action.
+Xabi Alonso, Arnaud Bühler, Fernando Morientes and future reds Philipp Degen, Raul Meireles, Martin Škrtel and Fernando Torres also played in play-offs that day, while Jerzy Dudek and future reds Sotirios Kyrgiakos and Kolo Touré were in friendly action.
 Meanwhile, Craig Bellamy won his first cap as a Blackburn Rovers player as Wales lost a friendly 1-0 in Cyprus under the guidance of John Toshack.

 Young international debutants

 2010 – Conor Coady skippered England Under-18’s while winning his first cap at this level as they beat Poland 3-0 in a friendly in Wycombe, with Jack Robinson and future red Alex Oxlade-Chamberlain also making their Under-18’s bows.
 On the same day, Danny Wilson netted on his senior international debut as Scotland beat the Faroe Islands 3-0 in a friendly at Pittodrie.
-Future red Charlie Adam was also in international action.
+David N’Gog and future red Charlie Adam were also in international action that day.

 Milestones in reserve